Discovery of Van Hove Singularities: Electronic Fingerprints of 3Q Magnetic Order in a van der Waals Quantum Magnet

 {\bf Acknowledgment}\\ We thank Sang-Wook Cheong for insightful discussions.
 We thank Cheng Hu for taking the data for 2$\it{H}$-TaS$_2$.
 This work was primarily supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division, under contract No. DE-AC02-05-CH11231 (Quantum Materials Program KC2202).
 This research used resources of the Advanced Light Source, a US DOE Office of Science User Facility under Contract No. DE-AC02-05CH11231.
-Work performed at Nanyang Technological University was supported by the National Research Foundation, Singapore, under its Fellowship Award (NRFNRFF13-2021-0010), and the Singapore Ministry of Education (MOE) Academic Research Fund Tier 3 grant (MOEMOET32023-0003).
+G. C. and D. D. acknowledge support from the National Research Foundation, Singapore, under its Fellowship Award (NRFNRFF13-2021-0010) and from the Singapore Ministry of Education (MOE) Academic Research Fund Tier 3 grant (MOEMOET32023-0003).

 {\bf Author Contributions}\\ A.L. and H.-L.L. conceived this project.
 H.-L.L. performed the ARPES experiments with assistance from M.H., H.J., L.M., A.F., C.J., and A.B. and analyzed the resulting data.
 J.R., C.X., and J.A. contributed to crystal synthesis.
 D.D. and G.C. contributed to DFT calculations.
-D.-H.L. performed the theoretical calculations.
+D.-H.L. contributed to theory.
 H.-L.L., D.-H.L., and A.L. wrote this paper.
 All authors participated in discussions and provided comments on the paper.

 {\bf Competing interests}\\ The authors declare no competing interests.